 - Frontend Magento developers spend most of their time working in the app/design folder of Magento.
 They ensure the customer-facing (hence, frontend) aspect of Magento looks good and provides a seamless customer journey.
 This extends to making sure the website is responsive and cross-platform compatible so that it works on smartphone as well as tablet devices.

 - Backend Magento developers focus their energies on coding; making new modules and making sure all the components of the platform are compatible and function to spec.
-You can think about a backend designer as Magento engineer who spends the majority of their time in application/code envelope.
-At a minimum a backend developer will be proficient at PHP and XML.
+You can think about a backend designer as an engineer who spends the majority of their time in application/code envelope.
+At a minimum a backend developer will be a proficient in Magento PHP and XML architecture.

 - Full Stack developers perform both front-end and back-end development.
 A popular shorthand for this kind of site-building is ‘both-end development’.
 Though full stack or ‘both-end’ developers can be helpful, for large projects, it is essential to have separate back & front developers.
 Someone who is able to do both is more likely to be proficient than skilled.

 Getting Prepared: Questions to Ask